MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ### Gateway proxy unable to connect to Managed Data Lake

 If you're using a proxy to access on-premises data using an on-premises data gateway, you might not be able to connect to a managed data lake (MDL) using the default proxy settings.
-To connect to MDL, be sure to allowlist addresses `*.dfs.core.windows.net` and `*.blob.core.windows.net` on your proxy server.
+To connect to MDL, be sure to add addresses `*.dfs.core.windows.net` and `*.blob.core.windows.net` to the allowlist on your proxy server.

 ### Common errors